AfghanistanOfficial Name: Islamic Republic of Afghanistan

 Fax: (00 93) (0)700-108-564 or (0)202-300-546

-Afghanistan has made significant progress since the Taliban were deposed in 2001, but still faces daunting challenges, including fighting an insurgency, preventing the return or resurgence of al-Qaida, recovering from over three decades of civil strife, and rebuilding a shattered physical, economic, and political infrastructure.
-NATO and International Security Assistance (ISAF) forces work in partnership with Afghan security forces to combat violent extremist elements that terrorize the population and challenge all levels of government authority.
-Violent extremists continue to pursue a strategy of terrorist attacks, relying largely on assassinations, suicide bombings, and improvised explosive devices (IEDs).
+Afghanistan has made significant progress since the Taliban was deposed in 2001 but still faces daunting challenges, including fighting an insurgency, preventing the return of terrorist organizations, recovering from three decades of civil strife, and rebuilding a shattered infrastructure.
+The U.S. Coalition and the International Security Assistance Forces (ISAF) work in partnership with Afghan security forces to combat violent, extremist groups that continue to terrorize civilian populations and challenge all levels of government authority.
+These groups, while inching toward political engagement as presidential and provincial elections approach, continue to engage in a fallback strategy of perpetrating violence against civilian targets, which continue to suffer the brunt of assassinations, suicide bombings, and improvised explosive devices (IEDs).

-As Afghanistan prepares for presidential and provincial elections in April 2014, internal problems following years of war and an ongoing, violent insurgency continue to compromise efforts by the Afghan government to improve governance and stability.
-The government faces challenges in trying to develop a more effective police force, a more effective and accessible legal system, and sub-national institutions that work in partnership with traditional and local leaders to meet the needs of the population.
-Afghan security forces took over responsibility for security nation-wide in June 2013, but the United States works closely with the international community to support and bolster Afghan government capacity on national and sub-national levels.
-Read the Department of State’s Fact Sheet on Afghanistan for additional information
+As Afghanistan prepares for presidential and provincial elections in April 2014, internal problems following years of war and an ongoing insurgency continue to compromise efforts by the Afghan government to improve the country’s governance and stability.
+The government faces challenges in trying to develop a more effective police force, a fairer and more accessible legal system, and provincial and local institutions that work in partnership with traditional leaders to meet the needs of the population.
+Although Afghan security forces took over responsibility for security nationwide in June 2013, the United States and the international community continue to work closely with the Afghan government to bolster its capacity at all levels.
+Read the Department of State’s Fact Sheet on Afghanistan for additional information.

 Entry, Exit & Visa Requirements